-In addition to camp, I have been a teacher/principal at the elementary/middle school level for 35 years.
+In addition to camp, I have been a teacher/principal at the elementary/middle school level for 35 years and I am now currently the Outdoor Program Lead with the council.
 I received my Bachelor of Science from the State University at Fredonia and my Master's Degree in Educational Administration from the State University at Brockport.
 I am also a former Girl Scout troop co-leader and service unit cookie chair.
 These experiences bring a wealth of knowledge to share with the girls at summer camp!
 In my free time I enjoy being outdoors, reading, sports and Broadway musicals.